RYAZHAPOVILNUR/mentoring-users-app/libs/users/profile/ui/ui-profile-change/README.md

-# ui-core
+# ui-profile-change

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test ui-core` to execute the unit tests.
+Run `nx test ui-profile-change` to execute the unit tests.